carlobortolan/AutoRust/README.md

 ## Training a neural net

+// TODO

 The file `demo/demo.rs` provides a full demo of training a 2-layer neural network (MLP) binary classifier.
 This is achieved by initializing a neural net from `autorust::mlp` module, implementing a simple svm "max-margin" binary classification loss and using SGD for optimization.
-As shown in the notebook, using a 2-layer neural net with two 16-node hidden layers we achieve the following decision boundary on the moon dataset:

 | <a href="demo/demo.rs"><img src="moon_in.png" width="400px;" alt=""/> | <a href="demo/demo.rs"><img src="moon_mlp.png" width="500px;" alt=""/> |
 |-----------------------------------------------------------------------|------------------------------------------------------------------------|